davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

 .. option:: -frepo

   Enable automatic template instantiation at link time.
 This option also implies :option:`-fno-implicit-templates`.
-Template Instantiation, for more information.
+See :ref:`template-instantiation`, for more information.

 .. option:: -fno-rtti